Agence nationale de renseignements (Democratic Republic of the Congo): Background

-Formation & early years
+Formation and early years

-The ANR was created in the beginning of 1997 as intelligence service of the Alliance of Democratic Forces for the Liberation of Congo (AFDL).
+The ANR was created in the beginning of 1997 as an intelligence service of the Alliance of Democratic Forces for the Liberation of Congo (AFDL).
 In May 1997, the agency integrated the premises of the former Service national d'intelligence et de protection (SNIP), which had been renamed Direction générale de la sûreté nationale (DGSN) in 1996.

 On 16 April 1997 Mudima accompanied by General Baramoto Kpama fled the collapsing Mobutu regime, flying to South Africa aboard Baramoto's private jet.

 On 13 December 1997, three former senior Mobutu officers (Admiral Mavua Mudima accompanied by Baramoto Kpama, and Nzimbi Nzale) were briefly detained in South Africa after returning from Kahemba, an area still controlled by UNITA forces and awash with ex-FAZ and Hutu militiamen.
 Their arrest may have pre-empted a coup attempt.

 In October 2002, Georges Leta Mangasa, the chairman of ANR, was sentenced to death with other persons in the course of Laurent-Désiré Kabila's assassination.

 Before this, in 2001, the interim president, Joseph Kabila, appointed Kazadi Nyembwe for the chair of the ANR.

-Human Rights Violations Accusations
+Human rights violations accusations

 The agency has come under criticism under the tenure of Kalev Mutond (Mutondo).
-Human Rights Watch has accused it of being "instrument of political repression against opposition leaders and human rights and pro-democracy activists during the country’s protracted political crisis."
+Human Rights Watch has accused it of being "instrument of political repression against opposition leaders and human rights and pro-democracy activists during the country's protracted political crisis."
 Specifically they accuse Mutondo of using the organization to repress political dissent in 2016 around the time that then president Joseph Kabila was remaining in office beyond his constitutional limit.
 Accusations include those of harassment and torture.

-Management of The National Intelligence Agency
+Management

-The National Intelligence Agency is headed by a General Manager (AG) French tarduction for Administrateur Général, which directly depends on the president.
-He is assisted in his task by a deputy general manager and senior administrators.
-He was also under the chairmanship of Laurent Kabila, right member of the State Security Committee.
+The National Intelligence Agency is headed by a General Manager (Administrateur Général), who directly depends on the president.
+He is assisted in his task by a Deputy General Manager and senior administrators.
+He was also under the chairmanship of Laurent-Désiré Kabila, right member of the State Security Committee (Comité de sécurité d'État).

-The General Manager (AG) coordinates all the activities of the National Information Agency in accordance with laws and regulations.
+The general manager coordinates all the activities of the ANR in accordance with laws and regulations.
 As such, it: